‘My 600-LB Life’ Lupe And Ashley D. Pictures: How Much Weight Did The Pair Lose After Appearing On The Show?

 — TVRuckus (@TVRuckus) April 11, 2017

-Ashley is in a similar situation, having lose weight but finding new complications with her health.
+Ashley is in a similar situation, having lost weight but finding new complications with her health.
 She underwent gastric bypass surgery and lost 350 pounds of her once 700-pound frame, but is still ailing after years of wear on her body.

 “Yet, one year later, Ashley, who has lost half her previous body weight claims that she’s unable to walk.
 That had been her main goal, so that she could be part of son Patrick’s life and give him a childhood in which he didn’t have to worry about his mom,” TVRuckus noted.